Retain or Reframe? A Computational Framework for the Analysis of Framing in News Articles and Reader Comments: Methodology

 \subsection{Frame Classification}

 We train frame classifiers that predict sentence-level media frames for both comments and articles, following the framing schema defined in Section~\ref{ssec:label}.
-To do so, we require suitable training data from both genres, and a robust evaluation setup.
+To do so, we require suitable training data from both document types, and a robust evaluation setup.

-\paragraph{Frame Classification Data} We source articles from the Media Frames Corpus \citep{card_media_2015} and forum comments from \citet{hartmann_issue_2019}, splitting it by sentences and deriving sentence-level annotations from the original span-level annotations.
-To do so, we first map the original frame labels to our 9 classes; then we identify spans with matching labels from at least two annotators with a minimum three-word overlap.
-Following previous methods \citep{naderi2017classifying, hartmann_issue_2019, park_challenges_2022}, agreed spans were mapped to the sentence-level: sentences fully covered by agreed spans inherited corresponding frame labels.
-This results in approximately 63,000 labeled sentences across both genres, but predominantly from the MFC (only 625 sentences from the much smaller \citet{hartmann_issue_2019} dataset).
+\paragraph{Training Data} As our FrAC corpus is too small to support fine-tuning, we derive large-scale labeled data sets from the MFC (news articles) and \citet{hartmann_issue_2019} (comments).
+We sentence-split both datasets and derive sentence-level annotations from the original span-level annotations: we first map the original frame labels to our 9 classes; then we identify spans with matching labels from at least two annotators with a minimum three-word overlap.
+Following previous methods \citep{naderi2017classifying, hartmann_issue_2019, park_challenges_2022}, agreed spans were mapped to the sentence-level: sentences fully covered by agreed spans inherited the span labels.
+This results in approximately 63,000 labeled sentences predominantly from the MFC (including 625 sentences from the much smaller \citet{hartmann_issue_2019} dataset).
 Further details on frame and topic distributions of the training data are provided in Appendix~\ref{app:processed_training}, Table~\ref{tab:frame_distribution}.